PlantUMLBrowser.java

 *

-* make this async call appear synchronous to Java code.
-However, this only works
+* annotation to make this async call appear synchronous to Java code.
+However,

 *